Structure: Judicial & Other Bodies

 FIBA bears the responsibility to safeguard the integrity and reputation of the sport of basketball worldwide and is constantly striving to protect its image from jeopardy or harm as a result of immoral or unethical activities, methods and practices (FIBA Internal Regulations, art.
 1-16).

 With this in mind, FIBA’s regulations include a strict Code of Ethics, that applies collectively and individually to FIBA’s membership, employees and officials directly and indirectly affiliated to FIBA.
-It also applies to organisers of FIBA Competitions and events, as well as those bidding for the right to host them.
+It also applies to organizers of FIBA Competitions and events, as well as those bidding for the right to host them.

 Established under Article 36 of the FIBA General Statutes, the FIBA Ethics Panel oversees the observance of the Code of Ethics as set out in the FIBA Internal Regulations (articles 1-16 to 1-55).